richeyphu/MyWarehouse-Project/README.md

 # MyWarehouse-Project
 **My Warehouse** is a simple warehouse management software.
-> :white_check_mark: Very lightweight and easy to use
+> :heavy_check_mark: Very lightweight and easy to use
-> :white_check_mark: Easily select, insert, update and delete data with GUI
+> :heavy_check_mark: Easily select, insert, update and delete data with GUI
-> :white_check_mark: Supports exporting data to a CSV file
+> :heavy_check_mark: Supports exporting data to a CSV file

 ## Usage